 “This restaurant holds a special place in my heart.
-The freedom we have here to create, to be heard, supported, and appreciated are invaluable.
+The freedom we have here to create, to be heard, supported, and appreciated is invaluable.
 It truly is a family and I cherish every moment spent here!”

 “The word ‘cooking’ to me means joy.
-Now, I get to do that every day and I couldn’t ask for anything better.”
+I get to do that every day and I couldn’t ask for anything better.”